Design and Construction of Anhydrous Ammonia Pressure Vessels in Closed-Circuit Refrigeration Systems

 If manual purge is selected as the means of removing oxygen and other non-condensable gases from the system, the owner shall be responsible for developing a procedure and scheduled plan for manual purging.
 The procedure must also include provisions for record keeping of such manual purging events.

-All ammonia-containing pressure vessel that does not meet all of the conditions listed in CSA B52, clause 5.6.1.1 shall follow all applicable requirements of CSA B51 and the code of construction.
+All ammonia-containing pressure vessels that do not meet all of the conditions listed in CSA B52, clause 5.6.1.2 shall follow all applicable requirements of CSA B51 and the code of construction.

 Provincial Safety Manager – Boilers, Pressure Vessel, and Refrigeration